-The Lunette Cups are manufactured in Finland.
-Work safety regulations in Finland are effective in preventing manufacturing related health and safety risks.
-Lunette Cups are pressed only from medical grade silicone and in this process the work safety risks are smaller when adequate protection and safety measures are taken.
+The supplier of the silicone material, that Lunette cups are manufactured of, is a member of UN's Global Compact and adheres to Responsible Care® and Together for Sustainability initiatives.
+Lunette Cups are manufactured in Finland.
+Work safety regulations in Finland are effective in preventing manufacturing-related health and safety risks.
+Lunette Cups are pressed only from medical grade silicone, and in this process, the work safety risks are smaller when adequate protection and safety measures are taken.
 There are strict rulings for storing and labeling chemicals.

-Lunette places emphasis on environmental standards and development of environmentally friendly packaging.
-The packaging of the cups is fully plastic free and therefore recyclable.
+Lunette places emphasis on environmental standards and the development of environmentally friendly packaging.
+The packaging of the cups is fully plastic free and therefore, recyclable.